AD – This post is an advertisement for my own product. This post also includes affiliate links. Please see my Disclosure page for more details.

-Collect empty bottles and containers from around the house and ask your child to fill these to different volumes.
+Collect empty bottles and containers from around the house, or buy some empty plastic art bottles, and ask your child to fill these to different volumes.
 Put the lids back on the containers and explore the different sounds they make when shaken!
 You could add different materials into the bottles to see how this affects the sound – why not try adding pom poms?

 Present the rainbow rice in bowls of individual colours, and ask your child to mix them all up as much as possible!

 Hide the pieces to your child’s favourite puzzle inside the rainbow rice so that in order for them to finish their puzzle, they first have to find all the pieces!
 Why not decorate your own puzzle first, and hide that in the rice?

 Remove the pieces from a wooden board puzzle and place in a basket.
 Use rainbow rice to fill the holes of the puzzle board.
 In order for the child to be able to complete the puzzle, they will first have to sweep and move away the rainbow rice – this one is great for problem solving!
 Alternatively, present the puzzle board empty and blank and ask your child to fill the holes with rainbow rice themselves using a small teaspoon – this one is great for fine motor skills.